 Moringa seeds can be popped like popcorn, with some butter and enjoyed as a snack or cooked like peas and eaten along with meals.
 Whichever way you prefer to eat them, always make sure to consume just a few seeds at a time (in a day).
-When eaten in a large quantity, it may cause an upset stomach.
-However, more studies are needed to prove these claims.

 What about moringa seeds dosage?
 There is no research for the exact dosage of moringa seeds, but it is widely recommended by experts that just a few (a small handful) seeds a day are enough to provide us with utmost benefits.